Trek through wildlife-rich rainforest to Guyana’s most famous waterfalls.

 Day 3: 4x4 and canoe to Amatuk Falls, camp (B,L,D)

-It is an early start as you depart Georgetown at 6.30am for an 8 hour journey inland, passing through the town of Linden, then through miles and miles of lush rainforest and rolling hills.
+It is an early start as you depart Georgetown at 6.30am for an 8 hour journey inland.
+Once we pass the town of Linden, we see nothing but beautiful verdant rainforest and rolling hills.

-Your journey takes you to the bustling gold-mining town of Mahdia, and on to Pamela Landing.
+We will reach the busy gold-mining town of Mahdia, and on to Pamela Landing.

 Day 4: Boat trip to Waratuk Falls, camp (B,L,D)